luchko/mpl_animationmanager/README.rst

 - Documentation: https://mpl-animationmanager.readthedocs.io
 - Free software: MIT license

-Tool is based on PyQt and is compatible with Python 2.7 or Python 3.3+ and PyQt4 4.6+ or PyQt5 5.2+.
+Tool is compatible with Python 2.7 or Python 3.3+ and PyQt4 4.6+ or PyQt5 5.2+.

 -------------------------